fidgetwidget/witchhourjam/README.md

 It uses Pixi js and node express with webpack.

+Do this to get started:

-npm install
+- npm install

-gulp
+- gulp

-node server.js
+- node server.js

+it will break...